mtm-boutique/support/README.md

-# support
+# MTM Boutique Mobile APP Support Page
-MTM Boutique APP Support Page
+Users can create an issue in a public repository where issues have not been disabled.